delvingdeep/CppND-practice/3_memory_mgmt/1_pointers_and_references/01_pointers_references.md

 ### References
 - References are alias for other objects
 - Literally, References refer to whatever is stored at a particular memory address
+- When reference is created it cannot be re - initialized
+- References cannot be initialized to NULL value,